 Ever found mold on your leather shoes?
 I've seen that happening.
-Some years ago we stored some of our favorite shoes during winter, and, oh surprise!
+Some years ago we stored some of our favorite shoes during summer, and, oh surprise!

 When we were ready to wear them again they had mold all around.
 Didn't know if we could save them.

 If you own leather shoes, a leather jacket, a leather purse, a wallet, furniture, or anything made from leather, you may want to take a look at these simple tips to clean mold off of them.

 You don't need to throw them in the trash, and you could save some bucks.